 Patients receiving duloxetine may benefit from the analgesic effect of duloxetine.
-Patients in the intervention arm may experience side-effects.
-Duloxetine is a registered drug in the Netherlands.
-Side-effects are well known.
-In addition, in studies with duloxetine in OA patients no unexpected side-effects occurred.
+Patients in the intervention arm may experience side-effects of duloxetine.
+Duloxetine is a registered drug in the Netherlands and side-effects are well known.
+In addition, is studies with duloxetine in OA patients no unexpected side-effects occurred.

-The control group receives usual care according to the guidelines; there is no additional burden associated with this.
+The control group receives usual care according to the guidelines; there is no additional burden expected in this group.